 LEDs have come a long way since they were first introduced in 1962.
-Compared to the early days, they have become more efficient, cheaper, have better color quality and are not to mention a lot brighter.
+Compared to the early days, they have become more efficient, cheaper, brighter, and have better color quality.
 All of this has made LED lighting panels a great option for things like photography, videography and streaming.

-Neewer 2.4G 660 bi-color LED panels are an example of this type of product.
-They come with a wide range of features, for example, adjustable color temperature and the option to run them on batteries, while still being affordable.
-They also come with a remote control and stands and are great choice for key, fill or background lights.
+Neewer’s 2.4G 660 bi-color LED panels are an example of this type of product.
+They come with a wide range of features, like adjustable color temperature and the option to run them on batteries, while still being affordable.
+They also include a remote control and stands, making them a great choice for key, fill, or background lights.

-Let’s look a little closer at the Neewer 2.4G 660 LED lighting kit and see if it is worth your time and money.
+Let’s look a little closer at the Neewer 2.4G 660 LED lighting kit and see if it is worth your money.

 The Neewer 2.4G 660 LED bi-color video light kit contains the following:

 - 2 Bi-color LED Panels with U-bracket and barndoors

 - 1 Remote